-- 3.3.3 For students progressing from a University of Essex Foundation degree to the final Stage of a University of Essex Honours degree, the marks from Stage Two of the Foundation degree are used in the calculation of the Honours degree.
+- 3.3.3 For students progressing from a University of Essex Foundation degree or Diploma of Higher Education5 to the final Stage of a University of Essex Honours degree, the marks from Stage Two of the Foundation degree are used in the calculation of the Honours degree.
 Stage marks from Stage Two of the Foundation degree and from the final Stage are weighted 40% and 60% respectively to give the Degree Mark.
-The degree class is calculated in accordance with the normal rules for three-year Honours degrees (see 3.3.2 above). - 3.3.4 For students progressing from Foundation degrees at other institutions into the final Stage of an Essex Honours degree, the final Stage marks only will be used in calculating the Degree Mark.
-The degree class is calculated in the following way: - First Class Honours will be awarded to a candidate who has a Degree Mark of 70 or more; - Upper Second Class Honours will be awarded to a candidate who has a Degree Mark of 60 or more; - Lower Second Class Honours will be awarded to a candidate who has a Degree Mark of 50 or more; - Third Class Honours will be awarded to a candidate who meets the criteria for the award of an Honours degree (see 3.2 above) but who does not qualify for any other class of degree.
+The degree class is calculated in accordance with the normal rules for three-year Honours degrees (see 3.3.2 above). - 3.3.4 For students given direct entry into the Final Stage or for students progressing from Foundation degrees at other institutions into the final Stage of an Essex Honours degree, the final Stage marks only will be used in calculating the Degree Mark.
+The degree class is calculated in the following way: - First Class Honours will be awarded to a candidate who has a Degree Mark of 70 or more: - Upper Second Class Honours will be awarded to a candidate who has a Degree Mark of 60 or more; - Lower Second Class Honours will be awarded to a candidate who has a Degree Mark of 50 or more; - Third Class Honours will be awarded to a candidate who meets the criteria for the award of an Honours degree (see 3.2 above) but who does not qualify for any other class of degree.